rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### Wigner-Stone theorems

+-   Wigner, E.P.
+(1959). *Group Theory and its Application to the Quantum Mechanics of Atomic Spectra*. [^Wigner1959]
+-   Simon, B. (1976).
+Quantum dynamics: from automorphism to Hamiltonian. [^Simon1976]
+-   Keller, Papadopoulos, & Reyes-Lega.
+(2007).
+On the realization of symmetries in quantum mechanics. [^Keller2007]
 -   Wigner-Stone theorems as cornerstones of QM (Ovrut)
 -   Wigner's classification
 -   Schweber, S.S.
 (1961). *An Introduction to Relativistic Quantum Field Theory*. [^Schweber1961]